pypy/pypy/pypy/doc/getting-started-dev.rst

    interpreter are defined in `pypy/interpreter/typedef.py`_.

-*  `pypy/interpreter/pyparser`_ contains a recursive descent parser, and input data files that allow it to parse both Python 2.3 and 2.4 syntax.
+*  `pypy/interpreter/pyparser`_ contains a recursive descent parser, and input data files that allow it to parse the syntax of various Python versions.
 Once the input data has been processed, the parser can be translated by the above machinery into efficient code.

 *  `pypy/interpreter/astcompiler`_ contains the compiler.
 This